-The supplier assessment is repeated every three years through a re-approval audit process.
+The supplier assessment is repeated every three years through a reapproval audit process.

-Our risk mapping, combined with supplier audit results, show that 81% of our suppliers of key materials audited in 2020 carry moderate to low risk.
+Our country based risk mapping, combined with supplier audit results, show that 100% of our suppliers of key materials carry moderate to low risk.
 Our sourcing network includes suppliers ranging from small-scale local companies to large multinationals.

-In total, an estimated 70% of our suppliers' deliveries can be classified as local.
-In 2020, supplier improvement opportunities typically included Environmental Management systems (14), Health and Safety systems (13) and Business Continuity management (9).
+In total, an estimated 75% of our European based suppliers' deliveries can be classified as local.
+In 2021, supplier improvement opportunities typically included Performance Reporting (14) and Business Continuity management (13).
 Overall, there were no material findings on our audits that would impact safe and timely deliveries of our products to our customers and we have not come across violations of human rights, labour and/or working conditions.
 We hold annual global sourcing seminars in which part of the programme is to train and update the knowledge of our sourcing managers on developments, achievements and challenges in the area of Sustainable and Responsible Sourcing.
-In 2020, in-depth training for local sourcing teams were held in Poland and Spain.
+In 2021 our Global Sourcing Team was trained during an online session.
+Further 184 other internal, as well as external persons, from 25 countries in both Europe and the Americas that are in contact with suppliers, have been trained on-line.

-Progress in 2020
+Progress in 2021

-New developments in the auditing process this year included an updated questionnaire with a stronger focus on issues related to Smurfit Kappa's Sustainability Targets; Climate Change, Forest, Water, Waste and People.
-The new questionnaire will be rolled out during 2021.
+New developments in the auditing process in 2020 and 2021 included an updated guestionnaire with a stronger focus on issues related to Smurfit Kappa's Sustainability Targets; Climate Change, Forest, Water, Waste, People, Safety and wellbeing; and Communities.
+The new guestionnaire was rolled out during 2021.
 We have implemented the requirements to exclude modern slavery practices by our suppliers in our sourcing programme, and increased supplier screening on human rights, diversity and inclusion and environmental aspects regarding energy, water and waste.

 To contribute to the objectives of the 2030 UN SDG's, we focus on selected SDGs in our Sustainable and Responsible Sourcing programme.
-This new focus specifically targets our strategic- and key suppliers.
+This new focus specifically targets our strategic and key suppliers.
 We ask our suppliers to support, where material, at least the SDGs where Smurfit Kappa can make an impact.
-These SDGs are numbers 15 (Forest), 13 and 7 (Climate Change), 12 (Waste), 6 (Water) and 3 (People).
+These SDGs are numbers 15 (Forest), 13 and 7 (Climate Action), 12 (Waste), 6 (Water) and 3 (People).